Machine Learning Electroweakino Production: Interpretation

 Fig.\ \ref{fig:higgsino2} presents results for the 2 $\tilde{q}$ signal class for the Higgsino-like neutralino.
 The result is very similar to that in Fig.\ \ref{fig:higgsino1}, and similar conclusions are drawn.

 Figs.\ \ref{fig:wino3} and \ref{fig:higgsino3} show results for the combined signal for Wino and Higgsino samples, respectively.
 One can see that shuffling any of the high-level features either drops the AUC or has no effect, which is correct behaviour as the network is trained for a full signal sample.
-For Winos, as shown in Fig.\ \ref{fig:wino3}, both models use jet $p_\mathrm{T}$s, masses of the third and fourth jets, and $E_T^{\rm miss}$.
+It also confirms our interpretation of Figs. \ref{fig:wino2},\ref{fig:higgsino2},\ref{fig:wino3},\ref{fig:higgsino3} For Winos, as shown in Fig.\ \ref{fig:wino3}, both models use jet $p_\mathrm{T}$s, masses of the third and fourth jets, and $E_T^{\rm miss}$.
 However, the fully connected model relies heavily on the $m_{T2}$, while the GNN model uses $H_\mathrm{T}$ and invariant masses of the first and second jets instead, which indicates correlation of the high-level jet information and jet constituent information is important.
 For Higgsino in Fig.\ \ref{fig:higgsino3}, both models rely on masses and transverse momenta of the third and fourth jets and $H_\mathrm{T}$.
 However, unlike the GNN model, the fully connected network relies significantly on the leading and second jet \pt and $m_{T2}$.
 The full model is able to retrieve this information from the low-level inputs.

 An overall conclusion from Fig.\ \ref{fig:interpretation-auc} is that high-level inputs are optimized for classification of signal events without on-shell squarks.
 Classification of events with decaying squarks is much easier, and it requires only a subset of high-level variables.
 The fully connected network relies greatly on the $m_{T2}$, while the full model uses the jet information to analyze the correlation with jet constituents.
+Since the fully connected network does not heavily rely on the jet mass variables, its predictions are more robust against mismodelling of soft activities and the pileup effect.